gcanti/gcanti.github.io/_drafts/2014-10-23-understanding-react-reimplementing-it-part-1.md

 > [@Vjeux](https://twitter.com/Vjeux)

-So if you want a simple architecture like `ReqRes` **and** you have performance issues **then** you must implement a diff algorithm:
+If you want a simple architecture like ReqRes **and** you have performance issues **then** you must implement a diff algorithm:
 `ReqRes + Perf => VDOM + diff`.

-Let me rephrase that: if you want a simple architecture like `ReqRes` and you have no performance issues then you could end up with the client equivalent of "re-render the entire page":  `innerHTML`.
+Let me rephrase that: if you want a simple architecture like ReqRes and you have no performance issues then you could end up with the client equivalent of "re-render the entire page":  `innerHTML`.

-The moral of the story is: one goal, among others, of the React team was to bring the simple `ReqRes` architecture to the client, while diffing and patching is an (awesome) implementation detail (this explains my choice to put them in the "Optimizations" part).
+So one goal among others of the React team was to bring the simple ReqRes architecture to the client, while diffing and patching is an (awesome) implementation detail (this explains my choice to put them in the "Optimizations" part).

-So was my goal three years ago when in [madai](http://madai.com/consumer/us/home.html) I implemented the internal framework based on an idea similar to [om](https://github.com/swannodette/om): a single point of mutability.
+I had the same goal three years ago when in [madai](http://madai.com/consumer/us/home.html) I implemented the internal framework based on ReqRes and on an idea similar to [om](https://github.com/swannodette/om): a single point of mutability.
 At that time React wasn't there and since we had no performance issues I implemented the re-rendering with an `innerHTML` of the app root to keep things KISS-y.
 This series of posts is grounded on the experience of these three years.

 ### Testability